Amar Sangha: Sundar Prize Film Festival

 The Sundar Prize Film Festival is an international film festival held annually in Surrey, British Columbia, Canada, that celebrates impactful storytelling focused on critical social causes and issues.
-Founded by Vinay Giridhar and Alex Sangha, the festival aims to recognize and promote films that inspire action and raise awareness on topics such as human rights, social justice, and environmental challenges.
+Founded by Vinay Giridhar and Amar Sangha, the festival aims to recognize and promote films that inspire action and raise awareness on topics such as human rights, social justice, and environmental challenges.
 The festival is known for its inclusive approach, offering cash prizes, screening fees, and honorariums for volunteers and panelists.
 In addition to film screenings, the festival hosts panel discussions, networking events, and mentorship programs, fostering a transformative cinematic experience that connects filmmakers with diverse audiences.
 The Sundar Prize Film Festival is an IMDb qualifying event and a member of the Film Festival Alliance, reflecting its commitment to creating positive social change through the power of film.

 Academic and Community Recognition

-In addition to his work with Sher Vancouver, Sangha has been the subject of several features highlighting his role as an advocate for the LGBTQ+ and South Asian communities.
+In addition to his work with Sher Pride, Sangha has been the subject of several features highlighting his role as an advocate for the LGBTQ+ and South Asian communities.
 In a 2024 article from the University of British Columbia alumni magazine, he was recognized as a "Changemaker" for his use of art and filmmaking as a form of activism to address complex social issues.
 Another feature from the London School of Economics focused on his efforts to give a voice to "the stories that go unheard," emphasizing the importance of creating safe spaces for dialogue and social change.